BrownDogGadgets/CrazyCircuits/README.md

 # Rewire Circuits
-#### A KiCad Library and Template by Brown Dog Gadgets
+#### Lego-compatible circuit kits and modules by Brown Dog Gadgets

 Brown Dog Gadgets created the Rewire project to produce open source, Lego-compatible educational circuit kits.

 This repository is currently private and may not be publicly shared without express written permission.

 ### Contents

-- Rewire Circuit library
+- Circuit Kits and Modules
+- KiCad Library
-- Brown Dog Circuit Kit Template
+- KiCad Template

 - Instructions
   1. How to open the project template
   2. How to create circuits
   3. How to create modules

+### Development

 ### Most Recent Notes